khr128/KControlPanels/README.md

 ### 6. Use context with nested panels

-Nested panels usually make sense in the context of same entity described by the parent panel.
+Nested panels usually make sense in the context of some entity described by the parent panel.
 To demonstrate nested panels with context, let us add NestedDemoEntity to our data model.
 <img src="https://raw.github.com/khr128/KControlPanels/gh-pages/README.assets/NestedDemoEntity.png">
 On this NestedDemoEntity we define one attribute `nestedDemoValue` of type `Double`.